 Adam Fivenson joined InterAction as Director of Data, Development Technology, and Innovation.
 He is a human-centered design specialist and innovation strategist whose work spans the intersection of technology, data, and international development.
 His approach to design is centered on participatory approaches to institutional behavior change in the international development sphere.

-Adam’s work has been featured on This is HCD and ICTWorks.
-Elsewhere, Adam teaches lean approaches to human-centered design for international development at Georgetown’s School of Foreign Service, co-hosts D.C.’s Technology for Democracy Happy Hour and co-hosts the Human-Centered Design for Development Meet-up group in D.C.
+Adam teaches lean approaches to human-centered design for international development at Georgetown’s School of Foreign Service and co-hosts D.C.’s Technology for Democracy Happy Hour.
+His work has been featured on This is HCD and ICTWorks.

 He has a master’s degree in international relations from Georgetown University and a bachelor’s degree in communications from the University of Michigan.
 Adam lives in Washington, D.C., with his wife and daughter.